afrase/kodiswift/docs/patterns.rst

 Any arguments that are not instances of basestring will attempt to be preserved by pickling them before being encoded into the query string.
-This functionality isn't fully tested however, and XBMC does limit the length of URLs.
+This functionality isn't fully tested however, and Kodi does limit the length of URLs.
 If you need to preserve python objects between function calls, see the Caching_ patterns.